 So you have your focus.
 Cool!
 Now it’s time to start writing.

 Well, to be more specific, it’s time to decide where you want to start writing.
-Pick a blog platform you really like, and go from there.
+Pick a blog platform and web host you really like, and go from there.

 Here at 9 Clouds, we use HubSpot, WordPress, and a few others, depending on the client’s needs.
 In my personal life, I’ve used WordPress, Squarespace, and Medium as I’ve tried my hand at blogging.
 All of those platforms are great for different reasons.
 When you’re trying to decide among them, focus on what you need from your blog.